 Lake City Inspections has locations in Spokane County, WA and North Idaho.

 We love people and strive to provide a superior client experience rooted in professionalism and excellence.
-Our Certified Professional Inspectors substantially adhere to the InterNACHI Standards of Practice.
-We sincerely enjoy providing exceptional value to our clients and bringing them peace of mind when it matters most!
+Our Washington State licensed home inspectors, Certified Professional Inspectors and Certified Master Inspectors sincerely enjoy providing exceptional value to our clients and bringing them peace of mind when it matters most!

-An inspection performed by our Certified Professional Inspectors include all major systems found in a home that are important to potential buyers per InterNACHI's Standards of Practice.
+An inspection performed by our licensed and certified home inspectors includes all major systems found in a home that are important to potential buyers per Washington State and InterNACHI Standards of Practice.
 These include HVAC, interior and exterior sheathing materials, roofing, visible plumbing, visible electrical, windows, foundations, and other visible components of the property.

-It is important to note that a home inspection is a non-invasive, visual examination of a residential property.
+It is important to note that a home inspection is a non-invasive visual examination of a residential property.
 Not all defects may be possible to identify.
 For example, inspectors can test and inspect the plumbing system (water flow, drainage, visible leaks, etc.), but can't view components inside walls or components inaccessible at the time of inspection.
 Homebuyers should consider purchasing home warranty coverage to protect their investment.
-Every home that we inspect for buyers or sellers qualifies for an exclusive 18-Month Home Warranty from Residential Warranty Services that features the most comprehensive warranty coverage available in the United States.

 A home inspection is not a "code inspection" and primarily seeks to identify major defects and conditions that are deemed "material" and may affect the functionality of the home.
 We also place emphasis on safety concerns and strive to educate potential buyers or sellers on items that may present issues or need immediate attention.
 Any questions regarding permits for inspected properties should be directed to the relevant municipal or county building departments.